Background on Vote for kai / Toiora Whakapūmau Kai

 Kai Motuhake

-While this document largely speaks for the people in Aotearoa who access kai through commercial or market-based systems, we acknowledge that many whānau, hapū, and communities, both Maori and Tāngata o Te Tiriti continue to meet some or most of their kai needs through hunting, gathering, fishing, and growing kai outside commercial channels.
-These kai systems have sustained Māori for hundreds of years, remain living and active today.
-Māori kai sovereignty already exists, and the inherent practices and mātauranga provided resilience and sustainability that remains an aspiration today.
-What is needed now is the conditions to reclaim and exercise kai motuhake, as guaranteed under Te Tiriti o Waitangi.
-Further, we acknowledge customary food practices and the rights and knowledge systems that underpin them, including the role of rāhui and kaitiakitanga in managing taonga like mātaitai sustainably across generations.
-It also carries a fundamental challenge to the commodification of kai.
+While this document largely speaks for the people in Aotearoa who access kai through commercial or market-based systems, we also acknowledge that many whānau, hapū, and communities, both Maori and Tāngata o Te Tiriti continue to meet some or most of their kai needs through hunting, gathering, fishing, growing kai and other customary and community-based initiatives outside commercial channels.

-Return to the full Whakataurangi/Pledge here.
+Return to the full Vote for Kai - Toiora Whakapūmau Kai here.